NiklasTiede/CheatSheet-Linux/README.md

 alias dl="cd ~/Downloads"
 ```

 When your newly defined command needs arguments: functions are the solution!
-Here are a few functions of mine.
+Here are a few functions.

 ```bash
 c() { cd "$@" && ls; }                          # ls right after cd